If you are new to drawing this is the must-have course to start your art journey!

 If for any reason at all you are unhappy with our courses or feel it isn’t what you are looking for—then just fill out this form or email us at [email protected].
 We’ll be more than happy to give you a full refund within 30 days of your first purchase.
 No questions asked.
 Just a guarantee you can trust.

-You can easily cancel your membership renewal on your Profile page.
+You can easily cancel your membership renewal on your My Account page.
 Follow the prompts to cancel (Billing > Change Plan > Cancel Membership) and your membership will immediately be terminated.
-Please note: Refunds ONLY possible within 30 days after date of purchase.
+Please note: Refunds ONLY possible within 30 days after the date of purchase.